K0rgana/web-advcd/README.md

   <p align="right">(<a href="#top">back to top</a>)</p>

-## Creating react components
+## Creating React components

-Now we will create some react components.
+Now we will create some React components.
 Inside the `src` folder, create a new folder named `components`; in such folder we will create the components `Login`, `Header` and `Pokemon`.

-Before to start to create the components, here are a few react concepts that you should know:
+Before to start to create the components, here are a few React concepts that you should know:

 - Component: A component is a piece of code that when exported can be reused in other parts of the code
 - Basic structure of a Component: The structure is similar to a function that will return a HTML code.
 It looks like this: